loopj/tinyavr-libs/README.md

 # Misc C Libraries for tinyAVR 0/1/2 Series MCUs

+## Button

+Quick and dirty button library with debounce and long-press support.

+## Console

+Simple console library for serial debugging over the USART.

 ## GPIO

 Simple struct wrapper and helper functions declaring and working with GPIOs.